NAME

 up to 3 days.

-A '&' record is created.
-This record specifies that queries for
+mx A '@' record is created.
+This record specifies that mail to

-names in the domain name should be referred to a ("child") DNS
+names in the domain name should be sent to an SMTP server that

 The name of the SMTP server is not directly specifiable.
 Names